TofuLynx/apertus-CppChallenge/README.md

 5. Bonus points if your application runs on the AXIOM Beta firmware in QEMU.
 6. Bonus points if you use an existing debayering method to recover a color image.

+**I think I did all the points.
+I am not sure about the point 5. as I couldn't install the AXIOM Beta firmware.**